great-expectations/great_expectations/docs/guides/setup/installation/spark-emr.md

 ---
-title: How to install Great Expectations in a Spark EMR Cluster
+title: How to install Great Expectations on a Spark EMR Cluster
 ---
 import NextSteps from '/docs/guides/setup/components/install_nextsteps.md' import Congratulations from '/docs/guides/setup/components/install_congrats.md' import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide will help you Install Great Expectations in a Spark EMR cluster.
+This guide will help you Install Great Expectations on a Spark EMR cluster.

 ## Steps